DaggerJackfast/credit-calculator/Readme.md

 Credit-caclulator

 This application can be used to calculate monthly loan payments.
-The application supports two types of payment calculation is annuity and differentiated calculations.
+The application supports two types of payment calculation are annuity and differentiated calculations.

 Setup project:
 ```bash